 This is an in-depth study of the intellectual, technical, and artistic encounters between Europe and China in the late eighteenth century, focusing on the purposeful acquisition of information and images that characterized a direct engagement with the idea of "China."

-This book will be of interest to scholars in art history, visual culture, and European history.
+This book will be of interest to scholars in art history, visual culture, European and Chinese history.

 1. Ko And Yang And The Mission Française De Pékin